tahaquraishi/sjsu-cmpe172-team10/README.md

 # Structure
-To view the structure of our application please navigate to the structure folder of our repository
+To view the structure of our application please navigate to the structure folder of our repository.

 # System Diagram